-Viet Nam is a regional manufactural hub and one of the most dynamic countries in East Asia, the GDP annual growth rate averaging 6.2 percent from 2000 until 2023.
+Viet Nam is a regional manufactural hub and one of the most dynamic countries in East Asia, with the GDP annual growth rate averaging 6.2 percent from 2000 until 2023.
 According to the analysis in the Viet Nam Energy Outlook Report 2021, electricity consumption will more than double in 2050 compared to 2020.

 Viet Nam has pledged to reach the target of net-zero emissions by 2050.
-This means that the power system must meet more than 70 percent of the total final energy demand with renewable energy-based electricity.
+This means the power system must meet more than 70 percent of the total final energy demand with renewable energy-based electricity.

 MODELLING